 Year 7 and 8 students experience an introduction to safe management practices and participate in practical applications.
 Year 9 and 10 are semester courses that offer a range of topics.
 Senior school students choose from courses including Food and Hospitality and Food Innovation.

-Jason Price, Senior Leader Technology and ICT Systems Email: Jason.Price447@schools.sa.edu.au
+Jason Price, Director of Innovation & Improvement Email: Jason.Price447@schools.sa.edu.au

 HEALTH AND PHYSICAL EDUCATION